 - Can VMware Site Recovery protect workloads on physical servers?

 Site Recovery Manager orchestrates the recovery process for virtual machines.
 In cases where some workloads run on physical servers with a separate disaster recovery solution, Site Recovery Manager can coordinate the recovery process by allowing users to create custom scripts that ensure that workloads are restored in the appropriate order.

 - Does VMware Site Recovery provide automated failback?

 Yes, VMware Site Recovery provides automated failback.
 The first step is to perform a “reprotect” of the virtual machines from the failover site to the original production site.
-This consists in coordinating the reversal of replication to the original site and mapping virtual machines back to their original virtual machine folders, virtual switches, and resource pools.
+This involves coordinating the reversal of replication to the original site and mapping virtual machines back to their original virtual machine folders, virtual switches, and resource pools.
 The second step is to execute the planned migration back to the original site, using the original recovery plan executed in the reverse direction.

 - What is the difference between planned migration and DR failover?

 vSphere Replication supports optional VSS-based application consistency for Windows environments and Linux file system quiescing.
-When executing a planned migration (as opposed to DR failover), VMware Site Recovery provides fully application-consistent migrations between sites, since virtual machines are gracefully shut down before completing replication and initiating the recovery plan.
+When executing a planned migration (as opposed to DR failover), VMware Site Recovery provides fully application-consistent migrations between sites since virtual machines are gracefully shut down before completing replication and initiating the recovery plan.